-Five Years Ago: Bruce Springsteen Releases ‘Working on a Dream’
+How Bruce Springsteen Stumbled on ‘Working on a Dream’

 In the third spot, the title track, which had been premiered that fall on the campaign trail with Barack Obama — whom he had endorsed during the primaries — didn’t stir too many hearts either.
-It was pleasant enough, but it lacked weight on a theme that he had tackled much more successfully in the past.
+"Working on a Dream" was pleasant enough, but it lacked weight on a theme that he had tackled much more successfully in the past.

 Springsteen couldn’t have had a better advertisement for his new work.
-Five days after the album’s release (and a few days before tickets for the ensuing tour went on sale), he performed during the halftime show of the Super Bowl.
+Five days after the album’s release (and a few days before tickets for the tour went on sale), he performed at the Super Bowl halftime show.
 It seemed like a strange decision for Springsteen, who had always refused any attempt to tie his music to a corporate venture, but in his journal about the event, he explained his main reason.

-“Since the inception of our band it was our ambition to play for everyone,” he wrote.
+“Since the inception of our band, it was our ambition to play for everyone,” he wrote.
 “We’ve achieved a lot but we haven’t achieved that.
-Our audience remains tribal … that is predominantly white.
-On occasion, the Inaugural Concert, during a political campaign, touring through Africa in ’88, particularly in Cleveland with President Obama, I looked out and sang “Promised Land” to the audience I intended it for, young people, old people, black, white, brown, cutting across religious and class lines.
+Our audience remains tribal … that is, predominantly white.
+On occasion, the Inaugural Concert, during a political campaign, touring through Africa in 1988, particularly in Cleveland with President Obama, I looked out and sang 'Promised Land' to the audience I intended it for – young people, old people, black, white, brown, cutting across religious and class lines.
 That’s who I’m singing to today.”

 The move worked as well as could be expected.
 Working on a Dream debuted at No. 1 on the Billboard 200 and topped the charts in 17 other countries.
 Despite its obvious flaws, Rolling Stone gave Working on a Dream the now-customary five-star review, calling it “the richest of the three great rock albums Springsteen has made this decade with the E Street Band — and moment for moment, song for song, there are more musical surprises than on any Bruce album you could name.”